Baiji (city)

-Baiji (بَيْجِي; also spelled Bayji) is a city of about 173,677 inhabitants in northern Iraq.
+Baiji (بَيْجِي; also spelled Bayji) is a city of about 173,677 inhabitants in Salah ad Din governorate in northern Iraq.
 It is located some 130 miles (209 km) north of Baghdad, on the main road to Mosul.
 It is a major industrial centre best known for its oil refinery, the biggest in Iraq, and has a large power plant.
 With regards to transport in the area, Baiji is a junction of the national railway network.

 History

 After the invasion of Kuwait in 1990, dozens of British civilians taken captive in Kuwait were held at the Baiji oil refinery, apparently as human shields.
 The city was bombed during the 1991 Gulf War and about 80% of the oil refinery was destroyed.
 It was quickly rebuilt and was back in action only a couple of months after the war's end.
 However, a lack of maintenance and spare parts resulting from the United Nations trade embargo against Iraq caused the deterioration of the city's oil refinery, which by the late 1990s was in a very poor condition and was seriously polluting the surrounding area.